 are all designed to help children develop their understanding of music

 and their musical skills in subconscious, or pre-conscious, ways.
-If you’re in Brisbane, you’re welcome to book classes for your childcare centre
+If you’re in Brisbane, you’re welcome to book classes for your childcare service

 , or come along with your little one to our community music classes